fjclark/bespokefit_smee/README.md

-# Bespokefit-smee
+# Bespokefit_smee
 Generate a Force-Field Parameterization from ML-Potential MD
 #### **Newcastle University UK - Cole Group**
 ---
 ## Table of Contents

-* What is BespokeFit-smee?
+* What is Bespokefit_smee?
 * Installation
 * Running

-## What is BespokeFit-smee?
+## What is Bespokefit_smee?
-BespokeFit-smee is a Force-Field parameterization tool.
+Bespokefit_smee is a Force-Field parameterization tool.
 For a given molecule, it will generate a data set of conformers using machine learning models in [OpenMM-ML](https://github.com/openmm/openmm-ml) simulations.
 This dataset is used to minimize the Force-Field parameterization.

 ---
 From a SMILES string, we generate a initial parameterization using a default open-ff force field - and optionally, adding in modified-Seminario derived bond and angle force constants.
 This is used to generate a dataset of conformers by running either ML-Potential MD of Force-Field MD and grabbing a number of snapshots.
 For every snapshot, the energies and forces are taken using the ML-Potental.